 Whether you find a person or a landscape pretty, the French language has many ways to describe it.
 Start out with the direct translation: belle and move on to additional phrases that can express breathtaking beauty in French.

 Beautiful in French

-In terms of word order, adjectives typically follow the noun in French instead of preceding the noun as they do in English (example: une table verte vs. a green table).
-However, there is a short list of adjectives that precede the noun; beau/belle/bel is one of those adjectives.
-In most standard usage, the French translation of 'beautiful' precedes the noun that one is describing as beautiful.
+In French, adjectives typically follow the noun.
+However, there is a short list of adjectives that precede the noun and beau/belle/bel is one of those adjectives.
+In most standard usage, the French translation of 'beautiful' precedes the noun that you're describing as beautiful.

 - Une belle femme (oohn bell fahm): a beautiful woman